gtumbaga/gConfig/README.md

  - This terminal shows it's using only 3.5mb of RAM.
 WT showed a useage of 34MB.
  - This terminal has a propper block cursor.
 It you can see the character through it, WT's filledBlock is completely opaque.
 It also remains blinking in TMUX.
 Other terminals, when I start TMUX, the cursor stops blinking.
  - Scrollbar can be disabled, which is nice when you make use of TMUX anyway.
+ - Does not support ligatures, but I don't really care about that, that much.
+Also, that gives me a reason to use my fav non-ligature font again, `Hack` =)

 **UPDATE**